 How to Avoid Ureas

 As I always say, why use ingredients on your skin that a) provide no benefit, and b) are potentially harmful?
 Though ureas may be slightly moisturizing, there are far better and healthier moisturizers, such as honey, shea butter, aloe, and more.
-Fortunately, you can easily find urea on product labels.
+Fortunately, you can easily find name on product labels.
 Avoid anything that lists the following:

 - Diazolidinyl urea